-I eventually go upstairs with a new glass of beer and hear the first visitor ring the bell a little while later.
-The earliest guests are perfectly within schedule per Argentine standards: it’s 6:40.
-Felisa has not arrived yet.
+I eventually go upstairs with a new glass of beer and hear the first visitor ring the bell.
+The earliest guests are early per Argentine standards: it’s 6:40.
+Felisa has not arrived yet .

 “Cerra la puerta!”

-I go downstairs and see the wonderful long tables full of women, each chair occupied.
-I smile and greet them, call them lindas, and feel a little shy at all the attention.
-One woman asks me if I’m the roommate and for some reason I say no. I search for Felisa at the table and find her slouched in the corner, a smile on her face.
-Her eyes quickly pass over me and return to the table as if I am a moth that has entered the room.
+After a bit I go downstairs and take in the wonderful long tables full of women, each chair occupied.
+I smile and greet them individually with a kiss, call them lindas, and feel a little shy at their attention.
+One woman asks me if I’m the roommate and for some reason I say no. When I search for Felisa, our eyes briefly meet before hers continue on as if I am a moth that has entered the room.

 I approach her and ask if she wants me to take a photo of the event.
-She looks at me as if I have asked for permission to shave my head with the lawnmower, a typical Felisa response.
+She looks at me like I’ve asked for permission to shave my head with the lawnmower; she’s drunk.
 “No, no, no,” she says, shaking her head.
 I can feel the women watching her, so I ask her if she’s sure, thinking one of the women will pipe up and say yes.
-But Felisa says no and so I put the camera back into my pocket and pour another beer, my excuse for coming downstairs.
+But Felisa says no and so I put the camera back into my pocket and pour myself another beer, my excuse for coming downstairs.

-I text Pablo and he suggests going out to dinner– he is kind enough to rescue me from the evening.
-When he comes to the door, I walk down the stairs, smile at the women, and slip out the door, a moth escaping back into the night.
+I text my boyfriend and he suggests going out to dinner—he is kind enough to rescue me from the evening.
+When he comes to the door, I walk down the stairs, smile at the biddies, and slip out the door, a moth escaping back into the night.